kuznetckiy/pioneer-doc-en/settings/logs.rst

 After that, select saving folder and file name.
 Log download will start automatically.
 Pioneer will reboot when it's finished.

+.. note:: Older firmware versions do not support log download by Plazlink protocol.
+In that case, select **Logs - Download logs from AP by Payloader** menu tab.
+Follow the wizard instructions (press and hold "Start" button on Pioneer board and connect it to the computer).
+After that select folder and start log download.

 Log preview
 -------------------